 Food: A few unique local places across the street from the Willard Trailhead on the "old main street" called Jackson Street; Plenty of fast food nearby; There's a popular local diner next to the convenience store between mile marker 8-9 at junction of highways 160 and 123

-Other: Right on the trail is Frisco Trail Mini Storage & Bike Depot at 4175 N. Willard Rd.
+Other: Right on the trail is Frisco Trail Mini Storage Bike Depot & Rest Stop at 4175 N. Willard Rd.
 There are picnic tables and bike storage.
 Stop in for a cold soda.

 Lodging: Not yet!

 Restroom/Water: Gas station convenience store on old main street, 1 mile west on BB, turn south at light

 Food: A mile west of the trailhead on Highway BB at Highway 123 is Walnut Grove's main street, the gas station/convenience store there has a small amount of groceries

 Lodging: Free bicycle camping is available at Walnut Grove City Park with reservations by calling (417) 788-2596.
 Free camping is also available at 7 C's Winery which is a couple miles from the Walnut Grove Trailhead.

 Other: 7 C's Winery is about a mile west of the trail at 502 E. 560th Rd., Walnut Grove, MO, www.7cswinery.com; The TransAmerica U.S. Bicycle Route 76 is the premier national coast-to-coast on-road bike route that crosses the Frisco Highline Trail on Highway BB!
 Created in 1976, the route connects Astoria, Oregon, to Yorktown, Virginia - 4,250 miles.
 Don't be surprised if you hear cyclists speaking French or German as they pass by.
 For more about the TransAmerica route, go to www.adventurecycling.org

 Other: At mile 25, the Highline Bridge is the longest bridge on the trail at 317 feet long!